onap/vnfrqts-requirements/docs/Chapter5.rst

 External Networks
 ++++++++++++++++++

-When the parameter associated with the property network is referencing an “external” network, the parameter must adhere to the following naming convention in the Heat Orchestration Template
+R-93272 The VNF Heat **MUST** adhere to the following parameter naming convention in the Heat Orchestration Template, when the parameter associated with the property network is referencing an “external” network:

 -  {network-role}\_net\_id for the Neutron network ID